Judge Philosophies

 On Resolutional Analysis: I expect clear, concrete, definitions.
 Don't leave room for questions.
 Put it all on the table and own it.
 Neg - if something feels fishy or unfair, it probably is.
 Figure it out and call it out.
 Be direct and again, own it.

-On definitions: Neg does not just get to bring up definitions willy-nilly.
-They need to have a justification as to why.
+On definitions: I care a lot about aff's rights... especially in a format like IPDA where the rebuttal & summary are only 3 minutes.
+Neg does not just get to bring up definitions because they decide to, and they don't win on spontaneous definitions with no warrant.
+"My definitions are preferable because xyz" is not good enough.
+Aff needs to commit a violation in order for neg to change the definitions.
+However, the affirmative NEEDS to call out any attempt at newly established definitions by neg.
+Otherwise the neg gets away with it.
+I see this too often in IPDA.
+There needs to be a justification as to why the definitions have to change.
 It's aff's burden and right to define the round and set the parameters on it.
-Neg does not get to change that just because they want to.
-Unless aff is being 1. abusive in the way they have set up the round, 2.
-Is flat out wrong and is framing the round in a way that is not in line with the resoltuion, 3.
-Is so vague that clarification needs to occur or 4.
+"My definitions are better" or "my definitions have a source" or "the source for my definitions is better" are not good enough reasons.
+Unless aff has 1. caused ground loss in the way they have set up the round, 2. are flat out wrong and are framing the round in a way that is not in line with the resolution, 3. are so vague that clarification needs to occur or 4.
 The choices were so offensive that it becomes something that cannot be debated, then AFF is who gets to define the round.
-Also neg, you need to explain which of those four violations has occured and why it matters.
-Aff, even if they don''t provide those links and impacts, you still need to combat the argument by proving you aren't doing whatever the violation is.
+Neg, if you are dying to change the definitions, you need to explain which of those four violations aff has committed and why it matters.
+Aff, even if neg doesn't provide those links and impacts, you still need to combat the claim by proving you aren't doing whatever the violation is.
+It cannot go unresponded to.

 On Trichotomy in Parli and IPDA: I am used to and expect cases to be fact, value, or policy ("metaphor" can just be sorted into one of those 3).
 While I prefer policy rounds, I do not come from the mindset that all rounds are or should be policy.
-There is an entire form of debate dedicated to that, and it isn't IPDA or NPDA.
-I tend to sympathize with opp teams facing unpredictably defined rounds on the basis of trichotomy, but it needs to be brought up and called out directly.
-I will not make that argument for the negative.
+There are multiple formats of debate dedicated to that, and it isn't IPDA or NPDA.
+Parli was created to expand the resolution types into fact, value, and policy instead of ONLY policy... and you can consider IPDA Parli's younger, also-trichotomous cousin.
+Thus, I tend to sympathize with opp/neg teams facing unpredictably defined rounds on the basis of trichotomy, but it needs to be brought up and called out directly.
+I will not make that argument for the negative. (***Trichotomy - a debate framework that allows for 3 types of resolutions: fact, value, and policy).

 On Performative Debate: If you can justify it, can defend it, and are direct about it, I'm open.
 Tell me what is going on though.
 Like, if you want to bring out a guitar for a debate round...or play pretend with the room...
 OK, but warrant it.